kibook/pmms/README.md

 - Dynamic sound attenuation based on whether the player and phonograph are in the same interior room

+- YouTube video support

+- Optional "phonograph" filter can be applied to any audio

 # Example

 [![Attenuation Example](https://i.imgur.com/BTkglVYm.jpg)](https://imgur.com/BTkglVY)